nspope/corMLPE/README.md

 corMLPE
 =======

-This script containts construction functions of a corStruct class for the R package nlme, which are an implementation of Clarke's maximum likelihood population effects model.
+This script containts constructor functions of a correlation structure for the R package nlme, which give an implementation of Clarke's maximum likelihood population effects model (Clarke et al. 2002).
 This is useful, ie. to construct regressions on distance matrices with nonlinearity and multiple random effects.

 The corStruct object allows a single grouping factor; for example among several species of an organism, we could fit an isolation-by-distance model with a syntax such as